 - The haircut applicable to financial collateral.
-It relies on the volatility of the security, which is characterised by the type of assets received, the rating, the maturity of the security, etc. This haircut has the effect of requiring financial collateral greater than the market value of the financial instrument. - Assets approved as collateral that can be made up of cash, government securities, certificates of deposit, and debt securities/bonds issued by private issuers.
+This depends on the volatility of the security which is characterised by the type of assets received, the rating, the maturity date, etc. This haircut requests a financial collateral greater than the market value of the financial instrument. - Assets accepted as collateral that can be made up of cash, government securities, certificates of deposit, and debt securities/bonds issued by private issuers.